gordielachance/wp-soundsystem/readme.txt

 = 0.9.8.5 =

-* scraper : set tracklist informations only if not already defined - So tracklist that has been populated with a post ID has not its informations overriden
+* scraper: set tracklist informations only if not already defined - So tracklist that has been populated with a post ID has not its informations overriden
 * sanitize string at the end of WP_SoundSystem_Remote_Tracklist::get_track_node_content()
 * new Hype Machine preset

 = 0.9.8.4 =

-* XSPF output : added title, author, timestamp, location and annotation nodes
+* XSPF output: added title, author, timestamp, location and annotation nodes
-* xspf urls : moved download argument at the end
+* xspf urls: moved download argument at the end
 * added rewrite rule for frontend wizard

 = 0.9.8.3 =

 * doc
-* live playlists : when not displaying a single page, add a notice to load the tracklist
+* live playlists: when not displaying a single page, add a notice to load the tracklist
-* scraper : cache only if several post are displayed (like an archive page)
+* scraper: cache only if several post are displayed (like an archive page)

 = 0.9.8.2 =